visor-tech/visor-data-schema/index.md

  |   |                                 # "icor": illumination correction, e.g. visor_icor_images
  |   |                                 #  ...
  |   |
- |   ├── .source                       # metadata of the source images
+ |   ├── .source                       # metadata, see below
  |   |
  |   └── ...                           # rest of the directory structure
  |                                     # should match the corresponding raw images